accesscode-2-1/unit-5/lessons/5 static.md

 ```

 As you can see, a static method can call other _static_ methods, including itself&mdash;so it can be recursive.

+> :star: **Hint:** Most programming languages allow you to define a function outside of a class; however, Java does not.
+Many Java programmers group such functions together into a class or classes containing only static methods, which behave essentially as functions outside of a class.
+There's no point in instantiating such a class, as all of its methods are directly accessible without an instance  The [`java.lang.Math`](http://docs.oracle.com/javase/7/docs/api/java/lang/Math.html) class is an example of this.

 ### Caching